PonyKart/PonyKart-UE4/Ponykart++/README.txt

 Failure to follow these instruction will result in cryptic errors at run-time and (hopefully) compile-time.
 - Compile all the dependencies with MSVC 2013
 - Install them in C:\ in their respective folders or in the default locations (as defined in premake5.lua)
+- Create the project files with premake5 (run the command "premake5 vs2013")
 - Open the Visual Studio project, build and run.

 ## Linux :
-If you use a package manager, installing the 32bit dependencies on a 64bit system is tricky (but possible).
-It's easier to either use a 32bit kernel, or compile the dependencies yourself.
 - Install the dependencies with your package manager, or manually in /usr/local/
-- Open the Code::Blocks project, build and run.
+- Generate project files with premake5, build and run.